jnsebgosselin/gwhat/docs/create_project.rst

 Creating a Project
 ===============================================

-This document shows how to create a start a new project in GWHAT with the ``Project manager`` shown in :numref:`demo_create_project`.
+This document shows how to start a new project in GWHAT with the ``Project manager`` shown in :numref:`demo_create_project`.

 .. _demo_create_project: